an-kashchuk/Local_gradients/README.md

 ## License
 [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/)

-If you use this package, please, cite us as: TO BE ADDED
+If you use this package, please, cite us as:

+> Kashchuk, Anatolii V., Oleksandr Perederiy, Chiara Caldini, Lucia Gardini, Francesco Saverio Pavone, Anatoliy M. Negriyko, and Marco Capitanio. “**Particle localization using local gradients and its application to nanometer stabilization of a microscope.**” Preprint.
+Biophysics, November 12, 2021. https://doi.org/10.1101/2021.11.11.468294.